Protecting servers with Biometric Access Control

 A company with over 265 years heritage, Finlays owns and operates tea estates, extraction facilities for tea, coffee and plant extracts, packing facilities and R&D laboratories across four continents.

 Finlays had ruled out a card/tag based access control system due to the inherent issues with lost, stolen or borrowed cards, and had decided a biometric system would be the right solution for them.
-A number of security companies were approached, including Securitas Technology, which were awarded the contract.
-“It’s a name we knew and we have a lot of Securitas Technology product on site,” states Stephen Firth, Finlay’s Group Senior IT Support Engineer.
-“We also have a PAC system which shares the same software that the Securitas Technology biometric system runs on, so it meant we could easily add to the existing system and view both using the same software, although they are run as stand alone systems for added security.”
+A number of security companies were approached, including [Securitas Technology], which were awarded the contract.
+“It’s a name we knew and we have a lot of [Securitas Technology's] product on site,” states Stephen Firth, Finlay’s Group Senior IT Support Engineer.

 Finlays are pleased with the new biometric access control system as it provides the company with the security required but also convenience, as Stephen comments: “now, IT has full control of who enters the server rooms and there is an audit trail.
 We don’t have to worry about who has keys to the IT office and who knows the code for the server rooms door locks.
 What’s more, IT can open any door on the system remotely should it be required, rather than having to return to site.
 With one of the racks on our server belonging to someone else, that’s an important consideration should they need to gain access out of office hours.”